renovate-bot/NeXTLinux-_-actions.update/README.md

 ### Basic usage

-Here is an example of a workflow using `action-update-file`:
+Here is an example of a workflow using `actions_update`:

 ```yml
 name: Resources